scorpionx2file/Drawer-Behavior-impl/README.md

-# Drawer-Behavior-impl fixing important after jcenter()
+# Drawer-Behavior-impl fixed implementation after jcenter()

 I liked that library, but unfortunately after mavenCentral() was released and jcenter() was deprecated.